Run your First Policy Check

 Our Permit enforcement point in the code will look like this:

-Now let's alter our permissions, and lets give Macy the permissions to update
+Now let's alter our permissions and give Macy the ability to update

 the Document